ffelten/ffelten.github.io/_pages/about.md

 MO-Gym
 ---
 <img src="../images/mo-gym.gif" width=300 style="float:left; padding:10px" >
-With [Lucas](https://www.inf.ufrgs.br/~lnalegre/), we wrote [mo-gym](https://github.com/LucasAlegre/mo-gym), a library containing multiple multi-objective RL environments under a standardized API.
+With [Lucas](https://www.inf.ufrgs.br/~lnalegre/), we wrote [mo-gym](https://github.com/LucasAlegre/mo-gym), a library containing multiple multi-objective RL environments.
+These environments are all under a standardized API, allowing to test your algorithms on multiple benchmarks without the need to change your code.